Robinlovelace/Creating-maps-in-R/intro-spatial.md

 The code above contains a lot of parameters.
 Use the ggplot2 help pages to find out what they are.
 The resulting map looks okay, but it would be improved with a simpler basemap in black and white.
-As design firm called stamen provide the tiles we need and they can be brought into the plot with the `get_map` function:
+A design firm called stamen provide the tiles we need and they can be brought into the plot with the `get_map` function: